Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Access to saved credentials

-AutoConnect stores the established WiFi connection in the flash of the ESP8266/ESP32 module and equips the class to access it from the sketch.
+AutoConnect stores the established WiFi connection in the flash of the ESP8266/ESP32 module and equips the class to access it from the Sketch.
 You can read, write or erase the credentials using this class individually.
 It's [AutoConnectCredential](credit.md#autoconnectcredential) class which provides the access method to the saved credentials in the flash.
 Refer to section [Saved credentials access](credit.md) for details.

 !!! note "Where to store credentials in ESP32 with AutoConnect v1.0.0 or later"
     Since v1.0.0, credentials are stored in nvs of ESP32.
 AutoConnect v1.0.0 or later accesses the credentials area using the **Preferences** class with the arduino esp-32 core.
 So in ESP32, the credentials are not in the EEPROM, it is in the namespace **AC_CREDT** of the nvs.
 See [Saved credentials access](credit.md) for details.